Ahmed El-Shamy

 Guy.diSibio@cnsu.edu

-Integrating electronic medical record training into the undergraduate medical curriculum.
+Integrating elecectronic medical record training into the undergraduate medical curriculum.
+Available to assist students with case and literature reviews.

 Han-Rong.Weng@cnsu.edu